 King Edward’s is a registered charity and any gift in your will is exempt from UK inheritance tax.
 Those who leave 10% or more of their net estate to charity will also be eligible for a reduction in their overall inheritance tax rate from 40% to 36%.
 There are several different types of legacy and it is important that you seek professional advice when making or amending your will.

-If you would like to discuss legacy giving or would like further information on how your gift will be used please contact the Development Team via edwardians@kes.hants.sch.uk
+If you would like to discuss legacy giving or would like further information on how your gift will be used please contact the Development Team via edwardians@kes.hants.sch.uk or call us on 023 80 704561.

 Doug Attwood (KES 43-51)